Oullim Spirra: Introduction

 The initial conception of a Korean exotic sports car was envisioned by Han-chul Kim in the mid 1990s, then a designer at SsangYong Motors.
 Upon the inception of a tangible vision, Kim quit Ssangyong Motors to further pursue the dream of building a sports car and founded Proto Motors with his wife, a researcher at Asia Motors.

 The original mid-engine, rear-wheel-drive design featured a Ford-derived V8 engine with an output of 320 hp.
 This engine was from the 1999/2001 Ford Mustang SVT Cobra.
 With the engine the Spirra has a claimed 0-62 mph (100 km/h) time under 4.0 seconds with an expected top speed of 180 mi/h.
 A prototype, developed to compete as a competent sports car, was codenamed the PS-II and revealed to the public for the first time at the 2000 Seoul Motor Show.
 The PS-II was renamed the Spirra before being debuted at the 2004 Beijing Motor Show.
 Initial production attempts failed due to insufficient funds and the project was delayed indefinitely.

 The production of the Spirra became feasible when Kim coincidentally met Dong-hyuk Park, an ardent car enthusiast and successful IT entrepreneur.
 Park had established Oullim Networks Inc, a firm specializing in internet securities.
 He also founded Oullim Motors, a subsidiary of the Oullim conglomerate concentrating on the development, design and innovation of motor vehicles.
 In 2007, Proto Motors was acquired by Oullim Motors with Kim as chief of development, and under new management the Spirra project was rejuvenated after five years of stagnation.

 Production models

 The Spirra lineup consisted of four different trims under the names Spirra N, Spirra S, Spirra Turbo and Spirra EX.
 All engines before CregiT are based on the DOHC 2656 cc V6 Delta engine.
 These engines undergo extensive calibrations and modifications for increased performance, power and responsiveness suitable for applications requiring such characteristics.
 All of Spirra CregiT used DOHC 3778 cc V6 Lambda RS engine.
+Depending on market location, the price varies between $74,000 and $175,000 [U.S Dollars].